 Password theft is evolving.
 There are three main methods that attackers use to steal passwords: keylogging, which involves secretly recording the keys struck on a keyboard; phishing, which involves fraudulently asking the victim for sensitive information via email, SMS or a phone call; and pharming, which involves the installation of malicious code onto a device that redirects users to a fraudulent website where they enter sensitive information.
 Pharming is sometimes referred to as “phishing without the lure” – the lure being the imposter’s malicious email.

 Anyone can fall victim to any of these attacks – not just unsuspecting individuals, but also large enterprises that we trust to keep our data safe when we’ve logged in.
-In fact, earlier this year, risk assessment experts at Cyble discovered a hacker selling stolen Zoom login credentials on the Dark Web.
+A recent example of this was uncovered when risk assessment experts at Cyble discovered a hacker selling stolen Zoom login credentials on the Dark Web.
 Unfortunately, Zoom aren’t the only high-profile victims of this kind of attack – it’s fairly common for web-based services that serve customers to have similar experiences.

 MFA makes sure that your organization remains secure, even if another company has experienced credential theft that’s resulted in your employees’ passwords being leaked.

 If you’re now worried about having had a password leaked without your knowing, fear not: you can check if any of your accounts have been compromised at haveibeenpwned.com.